-Admittance to Rule 80.
-The following persons shall be entitled to admittance to the floor and house committee rooms:
+Admittance to RULE 80.
+The following persons shall be entitled to admittance to the floor and House committee rooms:

 - 1. State officers and members of the Senate. - 2.
-Persons in the exercise of official duty directly connected with the business of the house. - 3.
+Persons in the exercise of official duty directly connected with the business of the House. - 3.
 Reporters who have been designated by the speaker and who have received press cards of admittance, subject to revocation. - 4.
 Former members of the legislature not advocating any pending or proposed legislation, upon presentation of cards of admittance issued by the speaker and subject to revocation. - 5.
-The immediate family of members upon presentation of cards of admittance issued by the speaker and subject to revocation, may be admitted when the house is not in session. - 6.
-Other persons upon presentation of cards of admittance issued by the speaker and subject to revocation, may be admitted for one hour immediately following adjournment each day the house is in session. - 7.
-Lobbying in the house chamber or in any committee room or lounge room is prohibited at all times unless expressly permitted by the house or committee.
-Anyone violating this rule will forfeit his or her right to be admitted to the house chamber or any of its committee rooms.
+The immediate family of members upon presentation of cards of admittance issued by the speaker and subject to revocation, may be admitted when the House is not in session. - 6.
+Other persons upon presentation of cards of admittance issued by the speaker and subject to revocation, may be admitted for one hour immediately following adjournment each day the House is in session.

+- 7. Lobbying in the House chamber or in any committee room or lounge room is prohibited at all times unless expressly permitted by the House or committee.
+Anyone violating this rule will forfeit his or her right to be admitted to the House chamber or any of its committee rooms. - 8.
+All persons receiving admittance cards to the House chamber, shall give to the chief clerk, their names and addresses, and whom they represent, and this record shall be open for inspection to all members of the House.

-DUTIES OF EMPLOYEES.
+DUTIES OF EMPLOYEES

 Chief Clerk's Rule 81.
-All desk clerks, committee clerks, stenographers and other house employees in the department of the chief clerk, shall report to the chief clerk or assistant for duty at 9 a.·m.
+All desk clerks, commit-Department. tee clerks, stenographers and other House employees in the department of the chief clerk, shall report to the chief clerk or assistant for duty at 9 a. m.